 “As you wish.”

-Once he left, Diode finally turned face up on the futon and sighed.
-She naturally suspected a hidden camera was present, but that was preferable to him being in her sight.
+Once he left, Diode finally turned face-up on the futon and sighed.
+She naturally suspected a hidden camera, but she preferred that to seeing him around.

 What a mess this turned into—Diode shut her eyes.
-For a time, Meika Shikiriyōni Keiwaku was someone with whom Diode shared a room with, among other things.
+For a time, Meika Shikiriyōni Keiwaku was someone with whom Diode shared a room, among other things.
 At first, it was only friends.
-Next they shared their supplies and rebellious attitude.
+Next, they shared supplies and rebellious attitudes.
 Then came drugs, pleasure, and pain before they finally arrived at anxiety and despair.
-The two were like magnets with the same pole, so naturally the smallest crack made them repel one another.
+The two were like magnets with the same pole, and naturally the smallest crack made them repel one another.

 Meika was a memory Diode wanted to forget.
-She had treated their time together too lightly, not believing something done as students would lead to her being hunted down and captured.
+She had treated their time together too lightly, in disbelief that something she had done as a student would lead to being hunted down and captured.
 However, father and daughter had conspired to kidnap her, and with extreme motives at that.
 Diode was so tired of it she wanted to cry.

-She absolutely needed to escape again and avoid that fate at all costs.
+She absolutely needed to avoid that fate and escape again at all costs.
 The problem was how.
-Last time, the entire Circ fleet docking together for the Bow Awow had been her opportunity, but that was no longer the case.
+Last time, her opportunity had been the entire Circ fleet at dock together for the Bow Awow, but it wasn’t available to her now.
 She would have to sneak her way onto another spaceship.
-And since she had already fled once, she was certain to be under strict surveillance this time.
+And, having already fled once, this time she was certain to be under strict surveillance.
 If she was patient, though, another chance for escape would eventually present itself.

 Where would I escape to, then...?
 Diode kept her eyes shut tight while she thought.
 And more importantly, what happened to Terra?

-Meika told her that Terra had obediently returned to her own clan, but that was impossible.
-Terra was definitely tricked or threatened into going back against her will.
-Meika probably thought that was enough to settle the matter.
-Unfortunately for her, she was wrong.
+Meika told her Terra obediently returned to her own clan, but that was impossible.
+Terra had definitely been tricked or threatened into going back against her will.
+Meika probably thought that was enough to settle the matter, but unfortunately for her, she was wrong.
 Although Diode saw herself as someone who almost completely lacked imagination, she could visualize what Terra was doing with a strange clarity.

-Being sent back like that isn’t going to make her lament and waste away.
-She’s instantly going to find the resolve to come back.
+She’s not going to lament and waste away after being sent back like that.
+She is instantly going to find the resolve to come back.
 Diode thought about it calmly and carefully.
-Terra would bravely commit to the decisions she needed to make and go to impossible lengths to do so.
+Terra would bravely commit to the decisions she needed to make and go to impossible lengths to follow through.
 All for the sake of being with me again.

-The thought made Diode suddenly anxious.
-If Terra was already making a move, then it was definitely a move no one else would think of.
+The thought made her suddenly anxious.
+If Terra was already making a move, then it was definitely a move no one else could expect.
 She thought of how they might miss or interfere with one another.
-I need to get in touch as soon as possible—With that, Diode looked down at her left hand and clicked her tongue at her clan’s annoying customs.
+I need to get in touch as soon as possible—Diode looked down at her left hand and clicked her tongue at her clan’s annoying customs.
 Women don’t have full use of their minicells in this town!

 “My apologies for the wait.
 I have prepared congee and simmered fish.
 Are those to your liking?”
 Once again, Jigō arrived noiselessly, carrying a dining tray.
 Diode casually hid her left hand and replied.